rohitghatol/netflix-originals-calendar/README.md

 ```
 ### Calendar Month/Week/Day Rendering Logic
-* I have made use of an service class to abstract out all the logic
+* I have made use of an service class to abstract out all the logic and there is a Test Case for the same.
 ```typescript
 export interface ICalendar {
   /**